Spider Project: Historical roots

 Spider Project Team claims that Spider inherited some of those planning methods developed in the Soviet Union.
 As an example, they say it is distinct from similar project management tools because of its resource planning and levelling algorithms and related features that target optimizing constrained resources, materials, and finances.

 Notable features

 Resource Leveling

-Resource leveling is emphasized in most of publication about Spider Project.
-Though no academic-level report is available with comparison of the resource leveling algorithms of different project management tools, Spider Project has shown the best results among other tools compared in limited tests conducted by members of the professional Planning Planet forum (tests were conducted based on library of Resource-Constrained Project Scheduling Problems (RCPSP), made available by Technical University of Munchen).
+Resource leveling is emphasized in most of the publication about Spider Project.
+Though no academic-level report is available with comparison of the resource leveling algorithms of different project management tools, Spider Project has shown the best results among other tools compared in limited tests conducted by members of the professional Planning Planet forum (tests were conducted based on library of Resource-Constrained Project Scheduling Problems (RCPSP), made available by the Technical University of Munich).

 Resource Productivity

 Spider supports activities with type "productivity".
 When specific activity is marked to be a productivity type, user needs to specify productivities of resources, assigned to this activity.
 Duration on such activity will then be calculated by Spider and will depend on the combined productivity of resources, assigned to this activity.